 Fertilisers are made from natural resources.
 The world’s most common fertiliser, granular urea is made up of 46% nitrogen (1 tonne of urea contains 460 kg of nitrogen).

 The most common way of producing granular urea is to convert natural gas from its main constituent, methane as follows:

 - Nitrogen is separated from air (which contains over 70% nitrogen);

 - Nitrogen and hydrogen are mixed at high pressure and temperature to form ammonia;

 - The ammonia is then reacted with carbon dioxide to form a liquid urea solution;

 - The urea solution is then fed through a granulation plant to form a granular urea product which is usually white, round spheres 2-4mm in diameter.

-The process for the LCEP is similar though, the syngas LCEP produces is higher in hydrogen than natural gas, so has a different process to create the hydrogen mix.
+The process for the NRUP is similar though, the syngas NRUP produces is higher in hydrogen than natural gas, so has a different process to create the hydrogen mix.
 The stages after that are identical.

 Once produced, granular urea is transported to farmers to replace the lost nutrients and improve crop production.